zupta/slate/source/includes/_ndr_action_update.md

 }
 ```

 This api instructs the courier company to take action on a awb.
-Only three actions supported (DEFER_DLV, EDIT_DETAILS, RE-ATTEMPT); errors/warnings will be highlighted in the response.
+Only Four actions supported (DEFER_DLV, EDIT_DETAILS, RE-ATTEMPT, INITIATE_RTO); errors/warnings will be highlighted in the response.

 It’s a POST request as follows